s-aj-hassan/Teacher-Sorting-Achievement/README.md

 # Replication Package: Teacher Sorting and Student Achievement

  This repo contains code to replicate the results in "Teacher Sorting and Student Achievement: Unequal Exposures and Differential Returns to Teacher Qualifications" (Said Hassan) in *Sociological Science*, 2026.

+I have written the code in Stata (version 18) and uploaded all files to this repo.
+For the paper, I use full population Danish register data (see below for information on how to access the data).

+## Data Availability

+The analysis uses confidential administrative register data from Denmark accessed through Statistics Denmark.
+These data are **not publicly available** but require approved access through Statistics Denmark.
+For information on how to apply for data access see: